davideger/blog/microbenchmarks/heartbreak.md

 developers have wired up C++ libraries like `numpy` to minimize the amount of computation your Python interpreter actually performs.
 Python objects still orchestrate things, but they're lightweight handles to efficiently packed vectors of uniformly typed machine words.
-The compute is offloaded to native routines.
+The compute is offloaded to natively (compiled) routines.

-Even more interesting, the folks in  Google's Brain and DeepMind teams have now connected the Python runtime directly to the [LLVM](https://llvm.org/) compiler and its linear algebra optimizer ([XLA](https://www.tensorflow.org/xla/architecture)), making it *much faster* than the naive C++ codes you might have written.
+Even more interesting, the folks in  Google's Brain and DeepMind teams have now connected the Python runtime directly to the [LLVM](https://llvm.org/) compiler and built it an optimizing linear algebra library ([XLA](https://www.tensorflow.org/xla/architecture)) that produces *much faster code* than the naive C++ codes you might have written.
 Many [PhD](https://dspace.mit.edu/handle/1721.1/89996) [theses](https://www.aartbik.com/sparse.php)
 have been written on how to make matrix math go fast, and XLA means your matmuls get shoved through a [systolic array](https://www.youtube.com/watch?v=s6SXj3v-a38&t=5148s)